-Running the MidasCpp input for the ADGA calculation in polyspherical coordinates produces a potential energy surface operator file (typically named prop_no_1.mop), which together with the polyspherical KEO file can be used in subsequent VSCF or correlated calculations.
-Specific to the calculations in polyspherical coordinates is also the keyword #2 PscMaxGridBounds, which gives control over extent of the displacements from equilibrium for the curvilinear coordinates.
+Running the MidasCpp input for the ADGA calculation in polyspherical coordinates produces a potential energy surface operator file (typically named prop\no\1.mop), which together with the polyspherical KEO file can be used in subsequent VSCF or correlated calculations.
+If the keywords #2 CalcGMatrix and #2 CalcExtraPotential are specified (and the TNUM/TANA runscript produces Taylor expansions of G and $V{ep}$ ), additional prop\no\X.mop files are generated that contain $n \cdot (n+1)/2$ n-mode expansions for the (symmetric) G matrix and one n-mode expansion for the (scalar) extrapotential.
+Specific to the calculations in polyspherical coordinates is also the keyword #2 PscMaxGridBounds, which gives control over the extent of the displacements from equilibrium for the curvilinear coordinates.
+Further examples of calculations in polyspherical coordinates are given in the MidasCpp example suite.